superdev807/emprove-common/README.md

 npm link emprove-common
 ```

 **Note:** Running `npm install` from YOUR OTHER PROJECT might undo the linking, so you have to do it again.
 Check your `node_modules/emprove-common` directory file from YOUR OTHER PROJECT to see if you have a linked directory or the actual one.
+See [this NPM issue on GitHub](https://github.com/npm/npm/issues/17287).

 ### Building